Spacetime-symmetry breaking effects in gravitational-wave generation at the first post-Newtonian order: Toy solution

 \section{Toy solution}

-Here, we show some typical computations involved in finding the explicit solutions, and we are especially interested in the types of terms we might expect at first order.
-To make this example more tractable, we introduce the following simplifications \begin{enumerate} \item Consider only mass-dimension $d=4$ SME coefficients; \item Keep only certain components of the SME coefficients in order to keep only terms linear in the potentials; \item Discard contributions from the $\mathcal{N}_{\mathcal{W}}$ integration of the GR solution (\ref{eq:wwint}). \end{enumerate} We can now carry out the below computations by hand and write down a small number of terms as the final solution; the complete solution will be significantly more complicated, but will be constructed of the same types of terms.
+Here, we show some typical computations involved in finding the explicit solutions.
+To make this example more tractable, we introduce the following simplifications \begin{enumerate} \item Consider only mass-dimension $d=4$ SME coefficients; \item Keep only certain components of the SME coefficients in order to keep only terms linear in the potentials; \item Discard contributions from the $\mathcal{N}_{\mathcal{W}}$ integration of the GR solution (\ref{eq:wwint}). \end{enumerate} We note here that the $d=4$ truncation in the first simplification is known as the minimal SME and is a common choice in the literature, whereas simplification $2$ and $3$ are introduced purely to produce tractable expressions in the toy solution; these may not be admissible for real phenomenological studies.

+We can now carry out the below computations by hand and write down a small number of terms as the final solution; the complete solution will be significantly more complicated, but will be constructed of the same types of terms.

 We consider the simple case of a system of point particles and mass-dimension $d=4$ in SME coefficients, so that only $\hat{s}^{\mu\rho\sigma\nu}$ contributes in the first-order solution (\ref{eq:firstorder}).
 In this case we will have